mystery000/Waitrose-Scraper/README.md

 # Description

-This is a trusted web scraper for extracting products from [Waitrose](https://waitrose.com).
+This is a trusted web scraper for extracting products from [Waitrose](https://waitrose.com) supermarket.

 # Usage